 Andrew James Riddle v Public Guardian [2021] EWCOP 38, Lieven J

-Instructed by the respondent in an application for permission to appeal the two judgments of Her Honour Judge Hilder reported as The Public Guardian v Andrew Riddle (No1) and (No2) [2020] EWCOP 41 which considered 40 cases in which the appellant sought (but was refused) authority to charge fees at solicitor rates or a specified rate.
+Instructed by the respondent in an application for permission to appeal the two judgments of Her Honour Judge Hilder reported as The Public Guardian v Andrew Riddle (Nos 1 and 2) [2020] EWCOP 41 which considered 40 cases in which the appellant sought (but was refused) authority to charge fees at solicitor rates or a specified rate.
 Four grounds of appeal were raised, each ground was opposed by the respondent, and the court ultimately agreed that none of the grounds gave rise to a reasonable prospect of success, and that there was no other compelling reason why the appeal should be heard.
 Permission to appeal was therefore refused.
 Please see here for the judgment.

 A Midlands NHS Trust v RD (by her litigation friend, the Official Solicitor) et Ors [2021] EWCOP 35, Moor J